lvash/Online-Notebook/Online_notebook.md

 **January 2018:** used the new primers with another set of samples, negatives amplified, weird melt curves
 * Test one: used new water with different samples - same problem (negatives amplify late, weird melt curves)
+* Possible tests:
+   + calibrate qPCR machine
-* Possible tests: calibrate qPCR machine, change primer concentrations (primer dimers? perhaps lower from .25uL per reaction)
+   + change primer concentrations (primer dimers? perhaps lower from .25uL per reaction)
+   + Contact Bryan (need sequences first, emailed Jim to see if they have those)

 ------
 <div id='id-section16'/>